jenkinsci/p4-plugin/SETUP.md

 For more examples and usage please refer to the [Workflow docs](https://github.com/jenkinsci/workflow-plugin/blob/master/README.md).

-### Workflow Limitations

-There are several limitations as the Workflow plugin is relativly new, these include:

-* SCM Polling (not functional)
-* No access to Environment ${VAR} varables

 ### Exposed Variables

 The plugin exposes the following additional variables: